ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

   - Use the given path as the root of the source tree instead of the root of the filesystem.
 - `--include-path path`
   - Make an additional source directory available to the default import callback.
-Use this option if you want to import contracts whose location is not fixed in relation to your main source tree, e.g. third-party libraries installed using a package manager.
+Use this option if you want to import contracts whose location is not fixed in relation to your main source tree;
+    for example
+    third-party libraries installed using a package manager.
 Can be used multiple times.
     Can only be used if base path has a non-empty value.
 - `--output-dir path`